codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 date: 2020-07-08
 ---

-## A New-look Dashboard
+## Dashboard Update

 The dashboard is a core part of working on CodeSandbox, and it's of increasing importance to power users and teams.
 While staying close to what people are familiar with, we've refreshed the design of the dashboard.
 This update evolves the design to bring through the
-[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with more people and more sandboxes a better experience.
+[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with teams and more sandboxes a better experience.
 But these changes aren't just cosmetic; they add new functionality that gives you greater control and organizational capabilities to boost collaboration.

 ### A new start screen

 You now start from the home screen.
-This lists only the last few templates and sandboxes you've used—the stuff you're most likely to want to dive in to.
+This lists only the last few templates and sandboxes you've used—the stuff you're most likely to want to dive back in to.
 We've also added a 'recent' section, which shows the sandboxes modified today, in the last seven days, as well as within the last month.
 So you no longer need to trawl through a big list of sandboxes to pick out a new sandbox you want to